 These smaller tree stumps are perfect for creating a little village.

-In this other garden, the tree stump was placed here to create a fairy garden scene.
+In this other garden, the tree stump was placed here to create a fairy garden scene below.

 Flower Planter Stand

 This is a simple (and obvious) idea and looks really great.
-I think the key is to use a planter that is proportionate to the size of the stump.
+A helpful tip is to use a planter that is proportionate to the size of the stump.

 Many branches calls for many birdhouses!